 Presentations must be non-commercial.
 For-profit entities should help support this effort and need to be sponsors to present.
 Interest in commercial sponsorship or presentations should be directed to Steve Hargadon at firstname.lastname@example.org.

-Proposals can be submitted from August 1st until November 1, 2016, and we will begin accepting proposals on a rolling basis starting August 1st.
+Proposals can be submitted from July 1st until November 5, 2017, and we will begin accepting proposals on a rolling basis starting August 1st.
 We encourage you to submit your proposal as early as possible because as soon as a proposal is accepted, you are given the ability to select from the available presentation times (the time choices become increasingly limited closer to the event).
-You may submit more than one proposal, but we will give priority to providing as many presenters the chance to present as possible.
+You may submit more than one proposal.

 Your presentation proposal, once submitted, will be listed on the Global Education Conference website, with the opportunity for members of this network to view, comment on, and/or "like" your presentation proposal.
 This will give you and the other members of this site the chance to share ideas and to make connections before, during, and after the conference.
 Additionally, it will allow us to gauge the popularity of your topic or approach.
 It is our intention that all serious proposals be given the opportunity to be presented.

 Presentations should be at least 20 minutes in length, and all sessions must be completed (including Q&A) within one hour.
 All sessions will be held in the Blackboard Collaborate online platform (previously Elluminate/Wimba).
 You will be responsible for familiarizing yourself with the web conferencing platform.
 You can take a look at the training materials at http://www.globaleducationconference.com/page/training, and we will provide live training sessions where you can ask questions as we get closer to the event.